Scandinavian law: Historical development

 Prior to the establishment of Scandinavian states in the 9th century, the numerous regions were independent in their administration and legal matters.
 Initially, the legal system had no written laws; rather, it consisted of customary law that was developed and reformed by the citizens themselves at meetings known as "things".
 Customary laws were recorded in writing between the 11th and 13th centuries.
 These include, the Gulathing's law (11th century, Norwegian); the law of Jutland (1241, Danish); and the laws of Uppland (1296, Swedish) and Götaland (13th century, Swedish).

 The early laws were not formatted as they are in modern-day legal systems, rather they used codes.
 These included private law, namely criminal law, family law, succession, property law, contract law, constitutional and administrative law.
 Laws relating to the Church were usually treated separate to laws of the states and people.
 The codes represented customary laws and usually, foreign influences were neglected.
 Mutual with Germanic laws, the provincial laws abided by externalities and thus, were more advanced.
 King Magnus' Swedish code (1350) abolished the concepts of vengeance, stating that the king's officials should be the necessary authorities in administering criminal proceedings and hold punishment for those who went against the law.
 Further, presumably by influence of the Christian religion, the legal system was introduced for the benefit of peasants and the helpless class.

 Although in 1380 Norway and Denmark were ruled by a common king – Olav IV, the two states maintained laws separate to one another.
 Before the acquisition by Frederick III in 1660, supplementary laws were introduced.
 During the rule of Christian V, a thorough process of codification took place, with the earlier laws being replaced by Christian V's Danish Law (1683) and Norwegian Law (1687).
 These new laws were predominantly based on the existing laws of the two countries with influences of Germanic and Roman laws being fairly minor.
 Similar to the earlier laws, these new laws consisted of both public and private law.
 At the time of their drafting, these codes read well and reflected individual human rights and the ideologies of equality.
 Further, in comparison to the laws of other European countries, the criminal law provisions were fair, humane and reflected individual rights.

 In Sweden, the laws issued by King Christopher in 1442 were affirmed by Charles IX in 1608.
 However, following the Danish-Norwegian reforms, a royal commission was assembled to draft a modern new code.
-The result being, ´the "Law of 1734", assented by Frederick I. Held by Sweden in the 13th century, Finland followed the Swedish law of 1734, which was translated in Finnish as "Law of the Realm of Finland".
+The result being, ´the "Law of 1734", assented by Frederick I. Held by Sweden since the 13th century, Finland followed the Swedish law of 1734, which was translated in Finnish as "Law of the Realm of Finland".